bdadam/bdadam.com/content/blog/displaying-icons-with-custom-elements.md

 We could use any tag name which is a valid name for custom elements - e.g. it must include a dash.
 There is a type attribute which defines which icon is shown.
 Easy.
 Bot how to achieve this?

-## JavaScript and WebPack for the rescue
+## JavaScript and webpack for the rescue

 The technique is behind the scenes quite simple.
 The input is just some SVG files.